Welcome to the NIST Cyber-Physical Systems website

-Cyber-physical systems will bring advances in personalized health care, emergency response, traffic flow management, and electric power generation and delivery, as well as in many other areas now just being envisioned.
+Cyber-physical systems (CPS) will bring advances in personalized health care, emergency response, traffic flow management, and electric power generation and delivery, as well as in many other areas now just being envisioned.
+CPS comprise interacting digital, analog, physical, and human components engineered for function through integrated physics and logic.
 Other phrases that you might hear when discussing these and related CPS technologies include:

 - Internet of Things (IoT)

 - Industrial Internet

 - Smart Cities